| Income source | Annual amount ($) |

 | Operating Expenses | All costs to operate the property | Sum of all recurring operational costs |

 Operating expenses represent all costs necessary to maintain and operate a property, excluding debt service, capital improvements, and depreciation.
 These expenses are categorized into fixed expenses (constant regardless of occupancy) and variable expenses (fluctuating with occupancy levels and usage).
-Understanding expense categorization is crucial for accurate NOI calculations and effective property management.
+Understanding expense categorization is important for accurate NOI calculations and effective property management.
 Fixed expenses include property taxes, insurance, and base utilities, while variable expenses encompass maintenance, management fees, and tenant-specific utilities.

 Different lease structures significantly impact NOI calculations and risk profiles.
 Gross leases place expense responsibility on landlords, resulting in higher rental income but also higher operating expenses in NOI calculations.
 Net leases transfer expense obligations to tenants, creating lower rental income but reduced operating expenses.
 Triple net leases (NNN) provide the most predictable NOI for landlords, as tenants pay taxes, insurance, and maintenance directly.
-Understanding lease structures is essential for accurate NOI projections and investment analysis.
+Understanding lease structures is important for accurate NOI projections and investment analysis.

 | Lease Type | Tenant Pays | Landlord NOI Impact | Risk Level |